St Pancras railway station: Thameslink

 As part of the Thameslink Programme, St Pancras International gained platforms on the Thameslink route, replacing King's Cross Thameslink to the south-east.
-In line with the former station, the Thameslink platforms are designated A and B.
+As at that station, the new Thameslink platforms were designated A and B.

-The Thameslink Programme involves the introduction of 12-car trains across the enlarged Thameslink network.
-As extending the platforms at King's Cross Thameslink was thought to be impractical (requiring alterations to Clerkenwell No 3 tunnel and the Circle/Hammersmith & City/Metropolitan Underground lines, which would be extremely disruptive and prohibitively expensive), it was decided to build new Thameslink platforms under St Pancras.
+The project involved the introduction of eight- and twelve-car Class 700 electric trains across the enlarged Thameslink network.
+As extending the platforms at King's Cross Thameslink was thought to be impractical (requiring alterations to Clerkenwell No 3 tunnel and the Circle, Hammersmith & City and Metropolitan Underground lines, which would have been extremely disruptive and prohibitively expensive), it was decided to build new Thameslink platforms under St Pancras.

-The typical off-peak weekday Thameslink service sees 14 trains per hour (tph) in each direction:
+The typical off-peak weekday Thameslink service in per hour (tph):